THE LOFOTEN SERIES

-Join artic photographer Trym Ivar Bergsmo on our new workshop in Lofoten.
-Our goals is for you to capture the artic landscape, but in a way that is true to your creative vision and style.
+Join arctic photographer Trym Ivar Bergsmo on this years workshop in Lofoten.
+Our goals is for you to capture the arctic landscape, but in a way that is true to your creative vision and style.
 And to create a cohesive portfolio of images from the North, ready to share on your website.

-We have joined forces with the acclaimed Norwegian Photographer Trym Ivar Bergsmo, who have been photographing the Lofoten Iceland for decades.
-Trym is born in this area and have first hand knowledge of the culture, the landscape, the light, and the seasons.
+NORDphotography have joined forces with the acclaimed Norwegian Photographer Trym Ivar Bergsmo, who have been photographing the arctic landscape for decades.
+Trym is born in the Lofoten area and have first hand knowledge of the culture, the landscape, the light, and the seasons.
 His partner in crime on this workshop will be NORDphotography’s own founder Elisabeth N Aanes, who is also from the Northen part of Norway.
 Elisabeth will contribute with her knowledge as a curator, gallerist and mentor for photographer, and help participants create a cohesive portfolio of images that could work together as a portfolio, selection for an exhibit, or a photo story to publish.

 Which means we will have two goals for our participants.

 1. To capture the arctic landscape, but in a way that is true to your creative vision and style.
 It is easy to be blown away by the magnitude of the landscape and the special arctic light and just capture what is in front of you.
 The challenge Trym will give our participants is to experience the landscape in such a way that it becomes a canvas for you to create your own artwork from.

 2. To create a cohesive portfolio of images from the North, ready to share on your website.
 We want each participant to leave this workshop with a selection of images that could work together in a portfolio.